edsheltonorg/ed-home/README.md

 - I'm not a big media or videogame person.
 Feel free to add to what's there!
 - If you can keep job stuff on job computers, always prefer that.
 - Feel free to expand or delete the `./ed/private/pda/gtd/` directory

+# License

+For the truly neurotic, this project is licensed under the Zero-Clause BSD.

+Do whatever you like w/ it.
+If anything, *I'm honored* you'd even care.
+Thanks!